-The following is a list of clubs and activities which may be available this year: Drama Club, Library Club, Craft Club, Outdoor Education, Yearbook Club, Jr. and Sr. Volleyball Teams, Jr. and Sr. Basketball Teams, Curling, Jr. and Sr. Badminton Teams, Track and Field Team, and Cross Country Team.
+The following is a list of clubs and activities which may be available this year: Drama Club, Library Club, Craft Club, Diversity Club, Outdoor Education, Jr. and Sr. Volleyball Teams, Jr. and Sr. Basketball Teams, Curling, Jr. and Sr. Badminton Teams, Sr. Soccer, Track and Field Team, and Cross Country Team.

 To participate in extra-curricular activities, students must also keep up with class work, assignments, and follow school expectations (see p.
 8); staff will monitor student progress.
-As well, participation fees will be levied for "high-cost" activities at the start of each season; these fees may be recouped through working bingos.
-If a student chooses not to take advantage of this opportunity, self-initiated fundraising projects may be an option.
+As well, participation fees will be levied for "high-cost" activities at the start of each season; these fees may be recouped through working bingos or operating canteens at home tournaments.